-Forestry and the wood products industry in the Commonwealth generate more than \$23.4 billion in total industrial output annually and provide employment for more than 144,000 Virginians, according to a 2008 study by the Weldon Cooper Center for Public Service at the University of Virginia.
+Forestry and the wood products industry in the Commonwealth generate more than \$23.4 billion in total industrial output annually and provide employment for more than 144,000 Virginians, according to a 2009 state of the forest fifth annual report.

 Virginia's geographic location contributes to its seafood industry's success.
 Its ports are rarely, if ever, closed in the winter.
 Its catch is widely diversified, preventing dependence on any one species.
 Among the 50 commercially valuable seafood species harvested from some 620,000 acres of water are sea scallops, clams, blue crabs, summer flounder, striped bass, croaker and spot.
-The Virginia Institute of Marine Science has reported the annual economic impact of Virginia's seafood industry to be over one half of a billion dollars.
-Dockside value to watermen in 2008 was
+The Virginia Institute of Marine Science has reported the annual economic impact of Virginia's seafood industry to be over \$500 million.
+Dockside value to watermen in 2008 was \$95 million.

-\$95 million.
 Virginia is the nation's fourth largest marine products producer with a total of 354.2 million pounds in 2008 and is the largest such producer on America's Atlantic coast.